 Why is there no mobile (Kindle/iBooks/EPUB/MOBI) version?

 I get this question a lot, so I am answering it here.
-I originally started Edition I as an Apple iBooks project, being blown away by the original iBooks presentation.
+I originally started Edition I as an Apple iBooks (an ePub derivative) project, being blown away by the original iBooks presentation.
 I worked on this from March 2012 until August 2012 and then had to give it up:

 - Apple iBooks did (and does) not support vector images.
 Even if iBooks Author accepted vector images (PDF or SVG, I don’t remember), on iBook production these images were translated to pixel images.
 For very large diagrams and Apple’s chosen maximum pixel size, the contents became unreadable.

 - Even if I would have accepted too-low resolution/too small images, navigating them in iBooks is a pain. iBooks uses the pinch movements for getting in/out of the image, instead of zooming the image.
 So, setting up zooming for large diagrams was in the end effectively not doable.
 The workarounds I tried never worked properly.
 I even investigated dynamic HTML5 builders like Hype, but in the end decided that this was undoable with respect to the amount of work required (and me doing this in my own free time).